ChenFanTony/debugging/ebpf/bpftrace/bpftrace.md

 function arguments and local variables by name, and the ability to probe arbitrary statements.
 Both would seem to have their place for diagnosing problems in today's Linux systems.

+#### bpftool: examination program
+use bpftool can exam prog in BPF, which can also help to manager BPF map and object.